MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 1. Select `execute` from the dropdown.
 2. Enter the address you want to send to in the `_to` field.
 3. Enter the amount you want to send in the `_value` field.
-This field asks for a value in **wei** format, not ether.
-You can convert your ether value to wei by using [this](https://legacy.mycrypto.com/helpers.html) helper. *It is recommended that you test with a small amount first!*
+This field asks for a value in **Wei** format, not Ether.
+You can convert your Ether value to Wei by using the tool in [this](/general-knowledge/ethereum-blockchain/what-are-the-different-units-used-in-ethereum) article. *It is recommended that you test with a small amount first!*
 4. Enter `0x` in the `data` field.
 5. Leave the `Value` field empty.
 We are using the `_value` field to enter the amount that we wish to withdraw.
 6. Be sure to review all your inputs correctly.
-In this example, 0.005 ether is being withdrawn.
+In this example, 0.005 Ether is being withdrawn.

 ![Transaction details](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/transaction-details.png)